ucbnlp24/webpage/schedule.md

 {{ schedule }}
 {% endfor %}

-All Rooms are in South Hall.
+All office hour rooms are in South Hall.

 *Zoom links are posted on BCourses